mailgun/gubernator/README.md

 When a rate limit request is made to Gubernator the request is keyed and a consistent hashing algorithm is applied to determine which of the peers will be the coordinator for the rate limit request.
-Choosing a single coordinator for a rate limit make atomic increments of counts very fast avoids the complexity and latency involved in distributing counts consistently across a cluster of peers.
-Although simple and performant this design can be susceptible a thundering herd of requests since a single coordinator is responsible for possibly many requests to a rate limit.
+Choosing a single coordinator for a rate limit makes atomic increments of counts very fast and avoids the complexity and latency involved in distributing counts consistently across a cluster of peers.
+Although simple and performant this design can be susceptible to a thundering herd of requests since a single coordinator is responsible for possibly hundreds of thousands of requests to a rate limit.
 To combat this the server can take multiple requests within a specified window and batch the requests into a single peer request, thus reducing the total number of requests to a single Gubernator peer tremendously.

 To ensure each peer in the cluster accurately calculates the correct hash for a rate limit key, the list of peers in the cluster must be distributed